About the Stone

 Burdur is located in the “Lakes Region” of Turkey and has many lakes of various sizes, largest of which, Burdur Lake, is named after the province.
 Salda Lake is the second largest lake in the province and is considered to be one of the cleanest lakes in the world.
 (Ref?)

-But Burdur is also one of the most important natural stone quarrying and transformation centers in Turkey.
+But Burdur is also one of the most important natural stone quarrying and transformation centres in Turkey.
 It is here where several types of natural stones are extracted, which includes the Burdur Beige.

-As the name says, this is an original beige stone from the Burdur region.
+As the name says, this is an original beige stone from the Burdur province.